r02b/r02b.github.io/_posts/2022-07-22-dataframe_ordering.md

 description: "About custom order in Pandas Dataframe, and a bit about Seaborn barplot."
 featured: true
 comments: false
+last_modified_at: 2022-07-24
+beforetoc: "1.
+Make sure you know the desired order for each DataFrame column.

+2. If the default order does not match the desired one, implement using CategoricalDtype!"
+toc: false
 ---

 I have recently discovered that creating your own category order on a <a href="https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html" target="_blank">DataFrame</a> column could be a very powerful tool.
 It certainly saved me some headaches.
-There are of course tricks one can use in order to avoid this, e.g. creating a new column with explicit order (say a numerical value or a char), then using it when sorting, but for my personal taste, it's not as readble as I'd like it to be.
-Also, it gets complicated when you try to keep your DataFrame small for performance's sake.
+There are of course tricks one can use in order to avoid this, e.g. creating a new column with explicit order (say a numerical value or a char), then using it when sorting.

-So, what else can we do?
+However, as a general rule, I find that **writing down** and if need be **implementing** a specific **order** for every column in a DataFrame is the way to go.
+For numbers, the default order is usually good, but not always.
+For strings, the situation is even worse, as an alphabetical order could be completely uncorrelated with the data.
+In fact, the data itself may, in some form or another, already reflect a very certain order.
+If the order does not seem important, it could still have repercussions on your plotting abilities (which I will address in later posts).

 Let's start by loading up some data using one of my favorite packages, <a href="https://seaborn.pydata.org/" target="_blank">Seaborn</a>.
 ```python